The trace-free Einstein tensor is not variational for the metric as field variable

 The trace-free Einstein equations for a pseudo-Riemannian metric $g_{\mu\nu}$ read

 where $n \ge 3$ is the number of spacetime dimensions, $R_{\mu\nu}$ is the Ricci tensor of $g_{\mu\nu}$, $R$ is its Ricci scalar, $\kappa$ is the Einsteinian gravitational constant (generalised to $n$ dimensions), $T_{\mu\nu}$ is the energy--momentum tensor of matter, and $T$ its trace.
 These equations are often considered an interesting modification of the Einstein equations of general relativity, for example due to the fact that when assuming matter energy--momentum conservation $\nabla^\mu T_{\mu\nu} = 0$, they imply the standard Einstein equations with a cosmological constant $\Lambda$ arising as an integration constant~\cite{Weinberg:1989, Ellis.EtAl:2011}.
-Conversely the standard Einstein equations imply their trace-free part \eqref{eq:tf_Einstein_eq}; however, when going `back and forth' between the full and trace-free Einstein equations, the value of $\Lambda$ can change.
+Conversely the standard Einstein equations imply their trace-free part \eqref{eq:tf_Einstein_eq}.
+However, when going `back and forth' between the full and trace-free Einstein equations, the value of $\Lambda$ can change: in the standard Einstein equations, it is a fixed parameter, while in the trace-free case, arising as an integration constant, it can have different values for different solutions.

 In this note, we are concerned with the trace-free Einstein tensor, i.e.\ the left-hand side of \eqref{eq:tf_Einstein_eq}, which we denote by